 Can I request a specific guide?

-We can’t guarantee that you’ll get your choice of guide but if scheduling allows it we’ll do our best to accommodate, particularly with private trip bookings.
+We can’t guarantee that you’ll get your choice of guide but if scheduling allows it we’ll do our best to accommodate.
+This is much more possible with private tour bookings.

 Will I see the Northern Lights on these tours?

 The Northern Lights is a natural phenomenon that is as unpredictable as it is amazing, so we cannot make any guarantees that you will see it.
-If it is possible to see them on our overnight trips we will endeavour to go to the best spots to give ourselves the best chance.
-We are always happy to recommend good spots and give you updates on the hour by hour solar activity forecast and cloud cover.
+Where we stay on our overnight trips puts us well positioned to view them, with favorable conditions. .
+We are always happy to recommend good spots and give you updates on the solar activity forecast and cloud cover.

-What happens in the weather turns bad or if a trip gets cancelled?
+What happens if the weather turns bad or if a trip gets cancelled?

 What time should I expect to return from my trip?